maitnngo2002/faceDetection/README.md

  Face detection is to **detect faces** in a(n) image/video while face recognition is to **match a human face** in a(n) image/video **against a database of faces**

-### Install necessary libraries

-To start, you must **install Dlib and OpenCV**

-With OpenCV, you just need to type into your terminal `pip install opencv-python`

-To install Dlib, follow this [Guide](https://medium.com/analytics-vidhya/how-to-install-dlib-library-for-python-in-windows-10-57348ba1117f)

 ### Techniques that I used